-Second example that meets the criteria: A modification to a programmable filter (e.g., a finite impulse response filter) is added that waits for a specific input pattern, after which it causes the filter to output only 0.
+Second example that meets the criteria of a controlled effect: A modification to a programmable filter (e.g., a finite impulse response filter) is added that waits for a specific input pattern, after which it causes the filter to output only 0.

 This attack is controllable if the adversary understands the role of the filter in the system to process external data.
 For example, in a sensor application where data is preprocessed by a filter before being passed on to other parts of the system.
 While an adversary cannot control the exact values of the inputs in many such applications, they can control patterns in those values that can be detected by their additional code.
-In a sensor application such as this, this modification could give an adversary the means to deactivate a sensor, which is a denial of service attack that meets the threshold.
+In a sensor application such as this, this modification could give an adversary the means to deactivate a sensor, which is a denial of service attack.

-Example that fails to meet the criteria: A modification to a microcontroller core deactivates memory protection when a specific sequence of instructions is run.
+Example that meets the criteria of a controlled effect for LoA2: A modification to a microcontroller core deactivates memory protection when a specific sequence of instructions is run.